zcash/pasta/README.md

 * Elligator 2 support (indistinguishability is possible using [Elligator Squared](https://ifca.ai/pub/fc14/paper_25.pdf), but not using Elligator 2).

-(Provisional) Tweedledum/Tweedledee is the first cycle output by ``sage amicable.sage --sequential --nearpowerof2 255 32``.
+Tweedledum/Tweedledee is the first cycle output by ``sage amicable.sage --sequential --nearpowerof2 255 32``.

 (The `--sequential` option makes the output completely deterministic and so resolves ambiguity about which result is "first".
 For exploratory searches it is faster not to use `--sequential`.)

-**Which cycle we call Tweedledum/Tweedledee is subject to change as we make further optimizations and security enhancements to Halo, and has already changed several times from the initial draft of the paper.**
+**The cycle we call Tweedledum/Tweedledee has changed from the initial draft of the paper.**

 Prerequisites: